Skip to main content

 Teaming: What do you need to know about my team?

 Proposals must include information about the roles and duties of each team member (including students if appropriate) and how they will collaborate to advance the work proposed.
+Project leadership must include one principal investigator and a minimum of one co-principal investigator from each college represented on the project.

 Are projects submitted by non-faculty PIs (e.g., staff, post-docs) eligible for funding?

-No; although, all UMD employees and students are welcome to participate as team members.
+No; although all UMD employees and students are welcome to participate as team members.
 (See https://faculty.umd.edu/main/appointments/faculty-titles for a list of UMD faculty titles.)

 Questions about institutional grants: if such a "big idea" entails harmonizing existing groups across campus and adding integrative infrastructure, the proposed team may be large.
 Are there guidelines for the number of PIs, Co-PIs, Consultants, etc.?